danielsaidi/website_danielsaidi/collections/_posts/2011/2011-12-06-oredev-2011-in-the-rear-view-mirror-pt-3.md

 	Client <- Service facade <- Domain (Commands -> Events) <- Event storage

-Here, we don't store state, but events.
+With Event Sourcing, we don't store state, but events.
 This is a huge difference.
 By storing events, we can replay all events that has affected an entity during its lifetime and can build it up from scratch to its current state.

-In order to avoid heavy build-up operations, we can use stored snapshots:
+To avoid heavy build-up operations, we can use stored snapshots:

 - Event (latest)
 - Event